-Vertigo was launched as a DC Comics imprint in 1993, and was helmed by Karen Berger until 2013.
+Vertigo launched in 1993 as a DC Comics imprint; Karen Berger helmed Vertigo until 2013.
 (Berger’s now running her own imprint, Berger Books, through Dark Horse.)
 During the 90s, Vertigo was one of the most prominent mainstream publishers of mature reader-oriented comics.
 For most of its history, Vertigo’s books were also creator-owned, in a big break from the usual Big Two norms.

 The books that came out made a splash: “Sandman,” “Preacher,” “Transmetropolitan,” etc. Back then, I used to read “Sandman Mystery Theatre” and “Preacher.”

 That said, I can see why DC finally shuttered Vertigo.
 Since the 1990s, there’s been a boom in independent, smaller publishers, as well as creator-owned comics.
 Image has shifted away from its grimdark/”edgy” superheroes in the 90s (Vertigo’s heyday) to now being home of creator-owned books like “The Walking Dead.”
 There’s also Boom, Dark Horse, and various others.

 The internet also led to the rise of webcomics.
 Now, one can easily publish any type of story, even if a mainstream publisher like DC (or DC subsidiary Vertigo) isn’t interested.

 Gizmodo and Bleeding Cool note that Vertigo also recently became much less creator friendly, with contracts more in line with their regular superhero output.
 This probably also was a big factor in killing off Vertigo—with better options now available, creators are less eager or desperate to sell off their best ideas to a company now owned by Ma Bell.